yinxiangshi/SMAPI/README.md

 SMAPI (Stardew Modding Application Programming Interface) is a tool to help modders make changes to Stardew.
 It is a standalone executable which goes alongside your Stardew.exe.

-## Latest Version: 0.39.1
-- Redoes how Manifests and Configs are handled.
-The Config class was completely rewritten.

 ## Installation

 To install SMAPI: